Authored by the expert who managed and guided the team behind the Norway Property Pack

 What are the biggest risks for property prices in Bergen in 2026?

-As of early 2026, the three biggest risks for Bergen property prices are interest rates staying higher for longer than expected, tighter bank lending behavior, and a potential deterioration in the local job market.
+As of early 2026, the three biggest risks for Bergen property prices are interest rates staying higher for longer than expected, a weakening in the local labour market (particularly in Bergen's maritime and energy-related sectors), and a potential tightening of bank lending behavior if financial regulators respond to rising household debt levels.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Bergen.